NiklasRosenstein/gin/packages/webapp-v1alpha1/README.md

-# @gin/webapp-v1alpha1
+This package provides a `WebApp` Gin custom resource that is a simple abstraction for describing stateless Web applications that will unfold into a `Deployment`, `Service`, and `Ingress` resource, as well as a `Secret` if the `.spec.secretEnv` field is set.

 [cert-manager]: https://cert-manager.io/

-This package provides the `WebApp` resource that is a simple abstraction for describing stateless Web applications.

 ## Basic Example